domalab/ha-unraid-connect/README.md

 Please open an issue before making significant changes to discuss your ideas.

-### Development

-This integration uses standard Home Assistant patterns and follows these quality guidelines:

-- Type hints for all function parameters and return values
-- Full test suite for core functionality
-- Clean error handling and logging
-- Comprehensive documentation

-To set up a development environment:

-1. Clone the repository
-2. Install development dependencies: `pip install -r requirements-dev.txt`
-3. Run tests: `pytest`

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.